manolenso/gulp-sublime-snippets/README.md

-This is a [Sublime Text][sublime] package Gulp Sublime Text Snippets and a plugin "Open browser" Just select the name of plugin and press, you will bee on the plugin page!
+This is a [Sublime Text][sublime] package Gulp Sublime Text Snippets and a plugin "Open browser" Just select the name of plugin and press, you will be on the plugin docs!

 ####add in Keys-Bindings-User####